uqlibrary/reusable-webcomponents/src/applications/libguides/Readme.md

 Admin edit pages (ie. <https://uq.libapps.com/libguides/lookfeel.php?action=1>) are not on the \*.uq.edu.au domain as as such, will fail CORS checks for any calls to API.
 Because of that, we hide the utility buttons which require api data to display correctly (chat status/hours etc).

 Previous to this rollout - the libGuides had override CSS in multiple places.
 It is all now in this folder -> custom-styles.scss.
 Please dont go adding it into the libguides backend, as we cannot manage it from there.

+- the image in /images is used for the guides hero shot.
+It is sourced from L:\Governance\CorporateIdentity\Pictures\11-WEBSITE\Library-photoshoot-2024\Optimised-for-web\hero-biological-sciences-library-group-study-anatomical-models.jpg